|You will visit||Thailand, Laos, Cambodia & Vietnam|

 Formerly known as Saigon, Ho Chi Minh City is Vietnam’s capital and an up-and-coming metropolis of urban activity.
 It’s packed with pagodas, roadside shops, xe om (motorbike taxis), high-rises and reminders of the Vietnam war.

 Try some strong Vietnamese coffee at a local roadside café and watch it all go by.

-This evening your Tour Manager will lead you through the thriving markets called Ben Thanh - popular with locals, expats and travellers.
+This evening your Trip Manager will lead you through the thriving markets called Ben Thanh - popular with locals, expats and travellers.
 Stalls spill out in all directions and anything from Vietnam’s iconic conical hats to jasmine incense are up for sale, so get haggling.

 The markets are also a great place to try some simple and tasty local foods from a push-cart kitchen.
-Order a whole lot of different snacks and dishes like pho (noodle soup), neem rolls (fresh spring rolls) and chao bo (grilled beef skewer with lemon grass) so you can taste a bit of everything.
+Order a whole lot of different snacks and dishes like pho (noodle soup), nem rolls (fresh spring rolls) and chao bo (grilled beef skewer with lemon grass) so you can taste a bit of everything.